 Modulation of ionic homeostasis within specific cellular compartments allows for viroporins to manipulate a wide range of cellular processes from autophagy, trafficking, inflammation, and transformation, to cell survival.
 Due to these broad perturbations to host cell physiology, viroporin function has been shown to assist in all stages of the virus life cycle including entry, membrane penetration, genome replication, and virus egress.

-Transgene expression of viroporins in bacterial, yeast and mammalian cells facilitates analysis of their mode of action because their expression increases membrane permeability in all these cell types.
+Expression of viroporins from introduced genes in bacteria, yeast and mammalian cells facilitates analysis of their mode of action because their expression increases membrane permeability in all these cell types.
 Viroporin-induced membrane permeabilization to ions and/or small solutes can occur through the formation of gated channels or size-limited pores.

 Many methods for studying the activity of viroporin are introduced.